sohanmaheshwar/workshop-textract-comprehend-es/synchronous/Lab3/README.md

 # LAB 3 - Synchronous - Index documents and entities in Elasticsearch

-[Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service) is a managed Elasticsearch, the famous search engine based on Lucene library.
+[Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service) is a managed OpenSearch, the famous search engine based on Lucene library.
 It enables the indexing of billions of documents and offers near real-time search from those documents.
 In this lab, we will use it to store the content of our scanned documents and associated entities.

 ## Elasticsearch & Kibana
 We first need to setup an Elasticsearch *domain* (a cluster) and secure the Kibana console with Cognito.
 The following Cloudformation template will setup everything for you.
 Just type your email address (use a valid address you can access) and a name for the domain when prompted (step 2).